 The following video shows a clip from the video that is used as input to the network.
 It's just some simple static images with some added noise.

 The results are from training on just 500 input frames to the networks.
 On the left below is the result from training the network to output its inputs.
 There is no prediction going on here, just an attempt to copy the input to the output.
 On the right is the predicting version.
 It attempts to predict the next input.
-The two experiments are run with the exact same settings, the only difference is that one is attempting to predict the next frame, while the other is just attempting to copy the current one.
+The only difference between the two networs is that one trains on its current inputs whilst the other is trained on its next input.

 Learning to Copy the Input